kitsudaiki/SakuraTree/README.md

     **current state: basic version implemented, but some features are missing**

     Chef contains the full power of ruby.
 That brings many functionallity, but makes it hard to write and to understand.
 Ansible is more easy with its Yaml-files, but this makes things like loops and if-conditions really broken, in my opinion.
 So I wanted to create my own description language, which is designed for automation.
 See example for the current state below.
-Based the cherry trees the structure is: `seeds` create `trees`, `trees` own subtrees and `branches` and `branches` own `blossoms`.
+Based the cherry trees the structure is: `seeds` create `trees` and `trees` own `blossoms`.

 - **easily multi-threading**